containers/podlet/README.md

   -h, --help       Print help (see more with '--help')
 ```

-Let's return to the caddy example, say you have a compose file at `compose-example.yaml`:
+Let's return to the Caddy example, say you have a compose file at `compose-example.yaml`:

 ```yaml
 services: